Investing in creative video content has become a top priority for many brands around the world and its popularity doesn’t seem to be decreasing.

 To make sure this is the case for your own campaigns, focusing on the right performance metrics is key.
 This helps you track ROI and ensures you are investing in the right kind of content for your business.

 We’ve outlined some of the key video marketing metrics you need to track to determine the success of your video marketing campaigns.

 1. Video view completion rates

-Video plays (or views) is one of the most common metrics used to track video marketing performance.
+Video plays (or views) are one of the most common metrics used to track video marketing performance.

 However, what counts as a ‘view’ can vary depending on the platform you are advertising on.
 This can lead to misinformed conclusions on the success of your campaign.

-Other metrics such as ‘ThruPlay’ on Facebook are available to you and is counted when someone views at least 15 seconds of your video or 97% of your video (whichever comes first).
+Other metrics such as ‘ThruPlay’ on Facebook are available to you and are counted when someone views at least 15 seconds of your video or 97% of your video (whichever comes first).

 This can be a better metric to track if you have micro-content, but this isn’t ideal if you have video content that is 90 seconds or longer.

 Rather than looking at the views, focus on the video view completion rates.